SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Tips to get around San Francisco from Fisherman's Wharf

-The ride from SFO to Fisherman's Wharf hotels varies based on your arrival time.
-If you arrive outside of rush hour, it will usually take about 25 to 35 minutes.
+The ride from SFO to your Fisherman's Wharf hotel will vary based on your arrival time.
+If your plane lands outside of rush hour, it will usually take about 25 to 35 minutes.

-During rush hour, you can expect it to take anywhere from 30 minutes to an hour.
+However, you can expect it to take anywhere from 30 minutes to an hour during rush hour.
 The evening commute has the heaviest traffic, so expect your ride to take longer then.

-The rideshare services have their own pick-up spot.
-It is NOT right outside the door at arrivals.
+The rideshare services have their own pickup spot, which is NOT at Arrivals, where you might expect it.
 It is on the top floor (Level 5) of the Domestic Airport Parking Garage across the street from the terminal.

 Follow the signs to get to the Domestic Parking.
 Take the elevator to Level 5.
 Follow the signs when you exit the elevator to your pick-up spot.

-To get here, it can take anywhere from 15 to 20 minutes, so wait to request your ride until you find the pickup spot.
+It can take up to 20 minutes to get here, so wait to request your ride until you find the pickup spot.
 The average wait time for a ride here is less than 10 minutes.

-By waiting until you arrive, the app will find your exact location, and you know your car will pick you up in the right location.
+Plus, to avoid confusion, waiting until you arrive allows the app will find your exact location, and you know your car will pick you up in the right place.

 Each terminal has its own pickup spot in the garage.